 III.
-MULTIRESOLUTION DECOMPOSITION AND WAVELET TRANSFORMS OF RANDOM SIGNALS properties and rates.
-[8]
+MULTIRESOLUTION DECOMPOSITION AND WAVELET TRANSFORMS OF RANDOM SIGNALS

 The wavelet approximation of deterministic and random signals at given resolution is considered in Item 8, along with the question of matching the wavelet to the signal for improved quality of approximation.
 The properties of the wavelet transform of random signals are considered in Item 9.